-Germany’s first stamps were issued on 1 January 1872.
-They were printed in two currencies, Groschen and dialer for the former North German Confederation, and Kreuzer and gulden for the incorporated southern states.
+German stamps – Germany’s first stamps were issued on 1st January 1872.
+Germany stamps were originally printed in two currencies, Groschen and Dialer for the former North German Confederation.
+Similarly Kreuzer and gulden for the incorporated southern states.
 In 1874 the German Empire was one of the first 22 signatories at the establishment of the General Postal Union (Universal Postal Union from 1878).
-Throughout most of World War I Germany was not part of the main battle areas as German troops were in occupation of allied territories.
+Throughout most of World War I Germany was not part of the main battle areas.
+This was because German troops were in occupation of allied territories.
 Also, special issues appeared for the East and West Military Command areas in 1916.
-The Weimar Republic was formed on 9 November 1918 and issued its first stamps on 1 May 1919.
-In 1933 Hitler became Chancellor and the Third Reich was created, the first stamps of which were issued on 12 April 1933.
-During WW2 between 1940 to 1942 Germany continued to occupy territories until its control stretched from the Pyrenees to the Caucasus and Volga River, and from El Alamein to the North Cape.
-Gradually during the succeeding years the Allies regained territory.
-Many historic and rare stamps were issued in these areas, much of a highly provisional nature.
+The Weimar Republic was formed on 9 November 1918 and issued its first stamps on 1st May 1919.
+In 1933 Hitler became Chancellor and the Third Reich was created, the first stamps of which were issued on 12th April 1933.

-Many grand socialist projects are illustrated on the stamps and postal history of the time, also stamps from the West depicting sensitive topics such as German soldiers still held in detention were obscured by black ink in what is known to philatelists as ‘Postal Wars’.
-Due of the constant need to patrol the boundary to prevent the escape of East German citizens to West Germany, the Berlin Wall, which separated Berlin was built by the East Germans in 1961.
+Many grand socialist projects are illustrated on the stamps and postal history of the time.
+In addition, stamps from the West depicting sensitive topics such as German soldiers still held in detention were obscured by black ink.
+This is what is known to philatelists as ‘Postal Wars’.
+As a result of the constant need to patrol the boundary to prevent the escape of East German citizens to West Germany, the Berlin Wall, which separated Berlin was built by the East Germans in 1961.
 Soviet-based reforms in Eastern Europe during the late 1980s led to growing unrest in the German Democratic Republic.
 This culminated in the opening of the Wall in November 1989 and the collapse of the Communist Government.